bilan604/initiative/README.md

 This is a local API endpoint that aggregates various operations and functionalities I have coded into one place.
 It includes functionalities such as finding questions and answering the questions with information I have stored, so that certain forms can be filled by providing a lambda function.

 ## Running:
+1. git clone this repo
+2. install dependencies with pip or however you prefer.
+I use ```pip install [package_name]```
+3. run main.py based on how you installed the dependencies.
+I run
 ```
 python main.py
 ```
+in git bash

 #### Pinging:
 The landing page is set as:
 http://10.0.0.179:8000

-Visit page in browser to see if the server is up.
+Its a placeholder.
+Yo0u can use it to see if the endpoint is up.

 #### Get requests to the API endpoint: